 She uncorked the bottle and poured a dollop of the potent smelling oil onto a wad of cotton.
 “This may hurt.”

 I braced myself and nodded.
 She dabbed at my scrapes, and I hissed in a breath.
 It stung something awful.

 I frowned.
 “You don’t mean Pastor Michaels?”
-He was a younger man who espoused God’s forgiveness each Sunday morning.

 She shook her head.
 “No. A man named Hargrove, determined to drive evil and sin from his town.
 My mother had passed away several years before, and that left me alone to face his wrath.
 The townsfolk tried to defend me at first, but Hargrove had a way with words.
 He knew just what to say to sow fear and distrust.”